 Avoid Injury or Penalties with the Correct Explosive Storage Solutions

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), is responsible for regulating explosives and ammunitions in the United States.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), is responsible for regulating ammunition and explosives in the United States.
 They laid out these regulations in the Federal Explosives Law and Regulations based on the Safe Explosives Act.
-Part 555 of Title 27, Commerce in Explosives, covers explosives and ammunition storage.
+Part 555 of Title 27, Commerce in Explosives, covers ammunition and explosive storage.

 Classes of Explosives